 In Table 3, we take the sample of those who have an MPC of less than 1, and analyse the uses of the money that is not spent.
-We report the fraction who plan to reduce debt, the fraction who plan to save and the fraction who plan to give more to others or reduce their reliance on others.
+A novel feature of the MPC questions in the COVID-19 Study is the inclusion of questions about inter-household transfers and how these transfers are affected by the receipt of the £500 payment.
+Columns 3 and 4 of Table 3 report the hypothetical effect on these transfers of an unexpected one-time income receipt.
+Columns 1 and 2 report the fractions who plan to save and the fraction who plan to reduce debt.